-- Tasty, soft, pea- size treats e.g. chicken or beef biltong, cheese, viennas, dried sausage or liver. (please do not bring dog pellets, dog biscuits, processed commercial dog treats or cooked chicken shreds)
+- Tasty, soft, pea- size treats e.g. chicken or beef biltong, cheese cubes, sliced viennas, dried sausage or dried liver. (please do not bring dog pellets, dog biscuits, processed commercial dog treats or cooked chicken shreds)

 - A poo bag to clean up after your dog

-All equipment you will require as well as treats and toys are available at the club.
+All equipment you will require as well as treats and toys are on sale in our dog shop.